dallasgere/milestone2-dallas-gere/README.md

     * css - this was used to style my html and make things look better
     * flask - this is how i set up my web server
     * fly.io - this is what was used to deploy my app to the big internet
+    * black formatter - this is the tool we use to format our code better
 3. libraries
     * os - this was used to get my api key from my .env file through my operating system
     * random - this is used to get a random movie from my list of top movies